 "A new consumer-friendly form ( is now available for making reports to MedWatch, the Food and Drug Administration's (FDA) on-line system for collecting information about serious problems with drugs, medical devices and other FDA-"...

-ALBENZA (albendazole) is an orally administered broad-spectrum anthelmintic.
-Chemically, it is methyl 5-(propylthio)-2-benzimidazolecarbamate.
+ALBENZA (albendazole) is an orally administered anthelmintic drug.
+Chemically, it is methyl 5(propylthio)-2-benzimidazolecarbamate.
 Its molecular formula is C12H15N3O2S.
 Its molecular weight is 265.34.
 It has the following chemical structure: